INTRODUCTION

 STATISTICS

-Recent reports, such as the BBC News article you shared, shine a light on Transport for London’s (TfL) intensified efforts to combat this problem.
+Recent reports, including the BBC News article you shared, highlight TfL’s stepped-up efforts to tackle this issue.

 RESPONSE